pulibrary/pulibrary.github.io/_posts/2023-11-29-figgy-migration-details.md

 - The leader tasks run first.
 They make a special replication user, which does not have database access but can read write-ahead logs.
 It also ensures all followers are in the pg_hba.conf file and have correct permissions to replicate.
 - Then the follower tasks run.
 They ensure the whole cluster is in the follower's pg_hba.conf so you can promote it if/when you need to.
 The follower also needs a standby.signal file.
 If it doesn't exist, the tasks ensure that the postgres service is stopped, delete its data directory, rsync the data directory from the leader via the postgres port (this is what pg_basebackup does), then add a standby.signal file (this is specific to postgres 15 -- this is a mechanism that has changed a lot), and finally start the postgres service.
 - The leader and follower tasks only run on pg machines that are configured with postgres_cluster values, so you can have other clusters configured differently.

-### Finally - the Migration

-We created a detailed [runbook](https://github.com/pulibrary/figgy/issues/5903) for the actual migration.
-We didn't just create the runbook, we went over it multiple times.
-Each time, we thought of additional steps or came up with verification checks we could run.
-We probably spent five times as much time on reviewing the runbook as we did on actually migrating the application.

-The migration itself took one hour and 13 minutes - much better than our original estimate of two days.
-Some of this time was spent looking for connections in the old database and reassuring ourselves that the application was really using the new database.
-All our earlier work paid off hugely.

-We got longer-term benefits from the work we put in as well.
-Now we can spin up a new database cluster with confidence when we need one.
-We can use Ansible to run SQL commands.
-And we can tune the PostgreSQL cluster for our Figgy application, optimizing memory usage for our largest database.

 ### What's Next?